 The king of cigar shops in the UK is undoubtedly JJ Fox.
 We actually went to THREE of their locations while in London, visiting the main location twice.
 This was far and above Dads favorite, and mine as well because of how happy it made him.
 The first location we actually went to was in Harrods Department Store, which is an experience in and of itself.
 We were served by Ali Dad was SO impressed with his knowledge and customer service.
 He, like the staff member at Sautter’s was sure to welcome and acknowledge me as well as dad even though I was just there for the ride.
 What we were most impressed by at JJ Fox was the knowledge and expertise of the staff.
 Ali took time to ask dad about what he usually smoked, what his favorite flavors were, what he looked for in a cigar and if he had anything specific in mind.
 He also made recommendations on other brands my dad had never tried, and my dad ended up loving all of them!
 Then when he boxed up dad’s cigar’s he carefully chose each one out of the box testing it with his fingers making sure it was the right consistency and moisture level for the cigar.
 He even cut the cigars for him, asking what type of cut dad liked and provided him with a box of matches.
 It was really some of the most top notch service I’ve ever witnessed.
 What was even more amazing was the level of service was consistent at the other locations, Selfridges and St. James Street.
 George helped us at St. James Street both times we visited.
 The neat thing about the St. James Street location is it’s one of the few buildings in London where they have an indoor smoking area.
 There’s actually a Cigar lounge upstairs and a Cigar MUSEUM downstairs.
 It’s great fun.

-All in all the best part of everything was getting to experience these shops with my father.
-I have fond memories of toddling along with him while he went to Telfords to pick up his cigars when I was little.
+All in all the best part was experiencing these shops with my father.
+I have fond memories of toddling along with him while he went to Telford’s to pick up cigars when I was little.
 Watching him talk with other enthusiasts at the shop or chat up the other regulars.
 There is something heartwarming about traveling with someone you love and getting to experience things they love while on an adventure together.

 Are you a cigar enthusiast?
 Have you ever been cigar shopping in London?
 Do you have a person who is special to you that loves cigars?
 Drop a comment below and tell me about it!